 Tooth extraction may be done if the tooth is completely dislodged.

 The first step is to numb the area with anesthesia or numbing agent because your safety and comfort is our priority.
-After that, the dentist will then scrape the decayed part of the tooth, sterilize the cavity and prepare it for a filling.
-The dental filling will be used to cover the cavity and then they will brush and polish the tooth.
+After that, the dentist near me will then scrape the decayed part of the tooth, sterilize the cavity and prepare it for a filling.
+The dental filling will cover the cavity, and then they will brush and polish the tooth.

 Your mouth will stay numb for a couple of hours, so it’s best to avoid eating until the anesthesia wears off.